RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 | ``PasswordChangeAfterFirstLogin``     | Yes          |
 +---------------------------------------+--------------+

-2. Under Docker: Manually migrate cron jobs
+2. Under Docker: Manually Migrate cron Jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In a non-Docker installation of OTOBO, there is at least one cron job which checks the health of the Daemon.
 Under Docker, this cron job no longer exists.
 Furthermore, there is no cron daemon running in any of the Docker containers.
-This means that you have to look for an individual solution for OTRS systems with customer-specific cron jobs
-(e. g. backing up the database).
+This means that you have to look for an individual solution for OTRS systems with customer-specific cron jobs (e.g., backing up the database).

-Special topics
+Special Topics
 ---------------

 Migration from Oracle to Oracle